yuvraaj099/snakegame-project/README.md

 <h2>Overview</h2>

-<br>This is a simple Snake game implemented in C++ using the console.
+This is a simple Snake game implemented in C++ using the console.
 The game allows players to control a snake to collect food while avoiding collisions with the walls or itself.
 The game supports different speed levels and displays the score.
 <br><br>
 <h2>Features</h2>